saneck2150/CoinArc/README.md

 - **HTTP Client**: Utilizes [cpp-httplib](https://github.com/yhirose/cpp-httplib), a header-only, easy-to-use HTTP library.
 (SOON...)
 - **JSON Parsing**: Employs [nlohmann/json](https://github.com/nlohmann/json) for intuitive and efficient JSON handling.
 (SOON...)
 - **Automated Dependency Management**: Integrates FetchContent in CMake to automatically download and configure external libraries.
 (SOON...)
-- If the project will expand significantly, we will switch to Boost lib.
+- If the project will expand, we will switch to Boost lib.

 ## Dependencies